 Biomedical System on Chips

-VivoSoC is an ongoing project at our lab and we are looking for motivated students to contribute on the following topics:
+VivoSoC and its platform is an ongoing project at our lab and we are looking for motivated students to contribute on the following topics:

 - Analog circuit design and layout for low-power high-precision biomedical applications.

-- Digital design of efficient processing units, accelerators, filters, processors.
+- Digital design of efficient processing units, accelerators, filters and peripherals/interfaces.